ietf-wg-ntp/draft-roughtime/draft-ietf-ntp-roughtime.md

 Since the only supported signature scheme, Ed25519, is not quantum resistant, the Roughtime version described in this document will not survive the advent of quantum computers.
 A later version will have to be devised and implemented before then.
+The use of a single version number as negotiation point rather than defining a suite of acceptable signatures is intended to prevent fragmentation and misconfiguration.

 ## Maintaining Lists of Servers